 Caulking joints by yourself could cause more problems.

 A very common caulking solution at big box stores is polyurethane-based.
 While it can be less expensive to caulk yourself, polyurethane-based caulking products have several disadvantages.
-The main problem is polyurethane breaks down under UV light, causing bubbling and dry out.
-Not only is this unsightly, it can also make the caulking ineffective in the first place.
+The main problem is polyurethane breaks down under UV light, causing it to bubble and dry out.
+Not only is this unsightly, but it can also make the caulking ineffective in the first place.

 If you’re concrete driveway, sidewalk, or patio is cracked or needs to be caulked and sealed, contact us for a free concrete evaluation and estimate.